dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 You'll notice we added 16 bytes to the stack before the `iret`.
 This is because there will be an error code (real or dummy) and the vector number that we need to remove, so that the iret frame is at the top of the stack.
 If we don't do this, `iret` will use the wrong data and likely trigger a general protection fault.

 As for the general purpose registers, the order they're pushed doesn't really matter, as long as they're popped in reverse.
-You can skip storing `%rsp`, as it's value is already preserved in the `iret` frame.
+You can skip storing `%rsp`, as its value is already preserved in the `iret` frame.
 That's the generic part of our interrupt stub, now we just need the handlers for each vector.
 They're very simple!

 We're also going to align each handler's function to 16 bytes, as this will allow us to easily install all 256 handlers using a loop, instead of installing them individually.